Gilbert and Marshall Islands campaign: Battle of Eniwetok

 American strategists believed that Eniwetok's islets contained enough room for airfields deemed critical for the upcoming invasion of the Marianas.
 Japanese Major General Yoshimi Nishida knew that it would be difficult to hold the main island of Eniwetok against invasion.
 He had roughly 4,000 troops, half of them IJA troops, the remainder a variety of sailors.
 Since the Americans would be landing with naval and air support, therefore giving them the upper hand once they established a beachhead, he decided to attempt to stop them at the beaches.

 On 17 February 1944 the American naval bombardment of Eniwetok Atoll began, marking the beginning of Operation Catchpole.
 The same day, the 22nd Marine Regiment under Colonel John T. Walker landed on the northern island of Engebi.
-The landings were a logistically difficult, with American men and materiel scattered along the beach.
+The landings were logistically difficult, with American men and materiel scattered along the beach.
 The Marines took the island on 18 February with 85 dead and 166 wounded.
 On 19 February, the 106th Infantry Regiment, under Lieutenant General Thomas E. Watson, landed on the main island of Eniwetok after a heavy bombardment.
 However, the Japanese spider holes and bunkers withstood much American shore bombardment.
 Landing American troops also faced the same logistical problems as the 22nd Marine Regiment on Engebi.
 Japanese forces concentrated in the southwest corner of the island counterattacked the American flank, forcing the Americans to attack mainly at night.
 Eniwetok Island was captured on 21 February with the loss of 37 Americans and nearly 800 Japanese.

 On Parry Island, the Americans used heavy gunfire support from battleships before the 22nd Marine Regiment, under Watson, came ashore on 22 February, capturing the entire atoll by 23 February.
 On Eniwetok, 313 Americans were killed in the fighting, 879 were wounded, and 77 were reported missing, while the Japanese suffered 3,380 dead and 105 captured.
 This marked an end to the Marshall Islands campaign.